School mural becomes backdrop for cultural conflict

-“Started seeing it on national news sources… It’s kind of heartbreaking a little bit to see that from my hometown,” lawyer Mitch Bisson said.
+“Started seeing it on national news sources… It’s kind of heartbreaking a little bit to see that from my hometown,” lawyer Mitch Bisson tells KTLA’s sister station WOODTV in Michigan.

 Bisson, a Grant native who now lives and works in Las Vegas, reached out to the 16-year-old artist’s family to help pro bono.